2013 Facilities and Administrative Rates - Long Form

 Huron Consulting Group

 SHOW FULL BIO » Cathy Snyder is a Director in the Office of Contract and Grant Accounting (OCGA) responsible for the cost accounting activities at Vanderbilt University.
 The cost accounting area encompasses the development and negotiation of Vanderbilt's facilities and administrative rate proposal, the fringe benefit rate proposal and negotiation, service center rate development, and facilities and administrative rate calculations for the Medicare Cost Report and unrelated business income activities.
-She also manages fixed assets for the University and serves as the Business Officer for the Division of Administration.
+She previously managed fixed assets for the University and served as the Business Officer for the Division of Administration.
 Cathy has held positions in the grants management area and the cost accounting area since 1985.
 Prior to her work at Vanderbilt University, she held a management position in the Business Office at State University of New York, Central Administration.
-Cathy currently serves on the COGR Costing Policies Committee and the NCURA Financial Management Committee.
+Cathy currently serves on the COGR Board and the NCURA Financial Management Committee.
 She has previously served as Treasurer of NCURA Region III, NCURA Nominating and Leadership Development Committee, and various NCURA program committees.

 2013 Facilities and Administrative Rates - Long Form